• Home

 What isn't the same is Culver Blvd.
 In the top photo, the poles visible held the wires used by the Pacific Electric Railway which at the time ran right down the middle of Culver Blvd.
 In those days, Culver City residents could hop on a train to the beach or east to downtown Los Angeles.

 Unfortunately, the network of Pacific Electric Railway lines were abandoned in the 1950s.
 The tracks running down the middle of Culver Blvd were still in place (though mostly covered over by asphalt) as late as the 1980s.
-We catch a glimpse of them in the 1977 episode Moving Violation of the TV series CHiPs which you can see on Page 2 of the TV Series Filming Locations Photo Galleries by clicking here.
+We catch a glimpse of them in the 1977 episode Moving Violation of the TV series CHiPs which you can see on page 2 in the TV Series Filming Locations Photo Galleries section of the site by clicking here: CHiPs - Moving Violation - Filming Locations Photo Gallery

-The Little Rascals - Hi'-Neighbor!
+Our Gang / The Little Rascals - Hi'-Neighbor!
 (1934)

-The Little Rascals - Hi'-Neighbor!
+Our Gang / The Little Rascals - Hi'-Neighbor!
 (1934)

-The Little Rascals - Hi'-Neighbor!
+Our Gang / The Little Rascals - Hi'-Neighbor!
 (1934)

-The full then and now photo gallery of all the movie locations from this Litt film is on page 3 of standing today was featured as the home of a rich kid that just moved into the neighborhood.
+A snobby rich kid that just moved into the neighborhood.
 The Gang gives him a warm welcome but he wants nothing to do with them.
 Adding insult to injury, he has a nice shiny fire engine (for two) and Wally's girlfriend takes an instant liking to it.
 The Gang builds their OWN fire engine and the rich kid challenges them to a race down a very steep hill.

 By making a small donation to the site, you can become a member and view the full video documentary and complete filming locations then and now photo gallery, plus all the other movie location then and now video documentaries and photo galleries here on the site.